equal1/colibri/resources/README.md

 # reports
 ## Description
-Any non-code resources that are useful for the project
+Any non-code resources that are useful for the project.

 ---